TheReal-Kaze/WIP-RocketModPluginReloader/README.md

 License

-This project includes code from OpenMod, which is licensed under CC BY 4.0 License.
+This project includes code from OpenMod, which is licensed under MIT License.

 Modifications have been made to enable dynamic reloading for RocketMod.